sabeesh90/Multimodal_Deep_Learning_DLDC_2021/readme.md

 ![mm dl](https://user-images.githubusercontent.com/48343095/147476073-bc9a31d9-cc24-4580-936f-fa383e95b097.png)

 <h2> SOTA ACCURACY </h2>
 We were able to achieve a SOTA accuracy of 99% on this dataset using multimodal deep learning.
 Similar SOTA results were also obtained using Customized CNN.
-The details of the same are in the Colab Notebook link provided in this repository.
+The details of the same are in the Colab Notebook link provided in this repository. the findings were published in the DLDC Summit - 2021 as a part of the publication in the Lattice journal